-The major types of risk that UGB is primarily exposed to include credit, market, operational, liquidity and funding, interest rate risks, concentration and legal / reputational risks.
+The major types of risk that UGB is primarily exposed to include credit, market, operational, liquidity and funding, interest rate risk, single name and geographical concentration, strategic and legal / reputational risks.
 The first three comprise part of the Pillar 1 assessment, while the latter four are considered under Pillar 2.